aditya-suripeddi/bookmarker-app/README.md

 ```
 Go to [localhost:80](http://localhost:80)  or [localhost](http://localhost)

-Install [lens](https://k8slens.dev/desktop.html) and inspect the cluster using
+Install [lens](https://k8slens.dev/desktop.html) to inspect the cluster.

+To remove the cluster:

 ```bash